The question of, “Why do you want to work here?” is not limited to job interviews.

 - The quality of the employer’s reputation as an employer, for example —This company has a wonderful reputation as a great place to work.
 You place high value on your employees and encourage them to learn, grow, and innovate inside the company.
 This means that employees happily work here for many years, far beyond the average length with one employer.
 And, according to your customers, the high quality of your products and services reflect your high employee satisfaction, which is not surprising.
 This feels like a win-win-win for stockholders, employees, and customers, and I would be very happy to join this organization.

 - The employer’s business reputation, for example ––This firm has the reputation of being one of the leading accounting firms in this state, with a list of impressive customers as well as high customer satisfaction rates.
 Your partners are frequent speakers at national conferences, advocating strong security measures to protect financial transactions and information.
 These are signs that this firm is a leader, not a follower.
 With my background in cybersecurity, I’m very interested in applying the newest technology plus common sense practices to keep this sensitive information as safe as possible.

 Put your answer together based on your research and your interest in the job.
-Don’t be insincere, but do demonstrate both your interest and your research.
+Don’t be insincere, but do clearly let the company know about your interest in working there.

 [MORE: Smart Answers to Interview Questions.]